Depleted Georgetown beats old Big East rival Syracuse 89-79

+WASHINGTON (AP) - Mac McClung scored 26 points to give Patrick Ewing his first coaching victory against Syracuse and help a Georgetown team depleted by a rash of transfers beat its old Big East rival 89-79 Saturday afternoon.

-The Hoyas were left with seven scholarship players in their rotation after Josh LeBlanc, Galen Alexander, Myron Gardner and James Akinjo decided to transfer.
-LeBlanc, Alexander and Gardner were accused of burglary and harassment, and while Akinjo had no involvement in the legal situation, Boeheim credits Georgetown’s winning streak to his departure.
+The 6-foot-2- McClung put the Hoyas on his shoulders in their first home game since legal matters involving three players came to light and four said they’d be transferring.
+Josh LeBlanc, Galen Alexander and Myron Gardner entered the NCAA’s transfer portal after being accused of burglary and harassment, and James Akinjo - who was not connected - also announced he was leaving the program.

-“They got rid of a guy that wouldn’t pass the ball to anybody and just shot it every time, and that’s why they’re good now,” Boeheim said.
-“They’ve got seven guys who are as good as anybody’s, and two guys weren’t really contributing at all and another guy was just throwing the ball up all the time.”

-Losing four players in quick succession forced Georgetown (7-3) to use walk-on George Muresan, son of retired 7-foot-7 NBA player Gheorghe Mursean.
-In front of their best crowd of the season, the Hoyas didn’t look depleted and gave Ewing his first coaching victory against Syracuse.
+Losing four players in quick succession forced Georgetown (7-3) to use walk-on George Muresan, son of retired NBA player Gheorghe Mursean.
+In spite of that, the Hoyas got a big day from McClung and 19 by center Omer Yurtseven to win their third game in a row.

-“It has been a difficult week,” Ewing said.
-“A lot of things have happened, a lot of things were swirling around, but I thought my guys stepped up.”

-Syracuse dropped to 5-5 for its worst 10-game start in 44 seasons under Boeheim, who said, “We’re not in a great position, but we’re not in as bad a position as everybody thinks we’re in.”
+Syracuse dropped to 5-5 for its worst 10-game start in 44 seasons under Hall of Fame coach Jim Boeheim.
 Son Buddy Boeheim scored 25 points, but the Orange committed 24 fouls to the Hoyas’ 14.

-“We’re not going to win games if somebody shoots 31 free throws and we shoot nine,” Jim Boeheim said.
-“That’s not going to happen.”

-McClung, who chestbumped teammate Jahvon Blair after hitting a buzzer-beating 3-pointer at the end of the first half, believes the players left at Georgetown will rally around each other.
+Georgetown made 11 3-points and led by as many as 16, building enough of a cushion that a late Syracuse run fell short.

 MAD ORANGE